-Recovery looks different for each procedure, but the principles overlap: protect the site, manage swelling, eat soft for a day or two, and know which symptoms mean you should call us.
+Recovery looks different for each procedure, but the principles overlap.
+Protect the site.
+Keep swelling down with ice for the first day.
+Eat soft and lukewarm for a day or two, and know which symptoms mean you should pick up the phone.

 In this guide